-To boot from TS11/TS05/TU80 you need to type or toggle in the Bootstrap or you are in a happy situation where you have the matching PROM.
+To boot from TS11/TS05/TU80 you need to type or toggle in the Bootstrap or you are in a lucky situation where you have the matching BPROM for an M9312.

-I’m in a not so bad position, as the PDP-11/84 has a Prom, which can be filled with new Bootstraps via the setup menu.
+I’m in a not so bad position, as my PDP-11/84 has the possibility, to add own BootStraps to the EEprom which can be added via the setup menu.

-I have no Prom, and no one has in the past typed in this to the PDP-11/84 ROM.
-So this was my first time, and I have needed about 7 tries until I had it once correct typed in.
+So this was the first time, I have added an „own“ BootStrap and I have needed about 7 tries until I had it once correct typed in.
 But nothing happens, except the following message, which came instantly up.